SHIVAM-PERSONAL-EMAIL-ACCOUNT/Lawcubator-Takehome-Assignment/README.md

 Project API

-<b>Assumption</b>: The Username provided in the any requests params belongs to the same User whose JSON Web Token is being used
+<b>Assumption</b>: The Username provided in any requests params belongs to the same User whose JSON Web Token is being used

 - Add new Project